We offer tailored, evidence-based exercise class to assist older people who have experienced falls or are considered to be at high-risk of falling.

 Instructors use a variety of strength, balance, co-ordination, flexibility and chair exercises tailored to the individual's abilities.
 There is an emphasis on the education and empowerment of all participants.

 The progress of each individual attending the classes is monitored regularly against the initial tests completed by the Physiotherapists.

 Who delivers our classes?

 The classes are delivered by qualified Postural Stability instructors.
 This PSI qualification is the first and only, evidence-based, accredited and endorsed Level 4 falls prevention qualification available in the UK.
 Registered exercise professionals complete specialised training on falls prevention for older people.

 How often do we run classes?

-We are slowly resuming our face to face classes when it is safe to do so.
-We currently have 6 face-to-face classes every week at 5 different venues in Oldham.
-We are working on re-starting other classes as soon as we can.
+We have returned to face to face classes with additional 'virtual classes' on zoom.
+We currently have 12 face-to-face classes every week at 8 different venues in Oldham.
 We are also offering 4 classes a week on zoom so that more people can join in.